AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/addonsdk-instance.md

 # AddOnSdk.instance
 Represents the currently running add-on instance.
 This object is used for providing access to the `clientStorage` and `manifest` objects.
-See the [Storing and Retrieving Client Side Data](../../develop/#storing-and-retrieving-client-side-data) Code Recipe and [Manifest](../manifest.md) reference for more details.
+See the [Storing and Retrieving Client Side Data](../../guides/develop/#storing-and-retrieving-client-side-data) use case implementation and [Manifest](../manifest.md) reference for more details.

 ## Objects